 1. It is home to Ireland’s five classic races: The Dubai Duty Free Irish Derby, The Darley Irish Oaks, The Etihad Airwasys Irish 1000 Guineas, the Tatteralls Irish 2000 Guineas and the St Leger.

-3. The centerpiece of the project will be a major new grandstand, which will include five-star corporate facilities, restaurants, bars and superb viewing facilities for the public.
+3. The new grandstand includes five-star corporate facilities, restaurants, bars and superb viewing facilities for the public.

 5. The Curragh is a right-handed horse-shoe shaped two-mile circuit course.